 The Northern Beaches area stretches from Palm Beach to Manly and encompasses Terry Hills, Belrose, Frenchs Forest and Forestville to the west.
 It was previously known as Guringai country, the land of the Garigal or Caregal people.
 It is home to the Manly Sea Eagles, Garigal and Kuring-Gai Chase National Parks, enviable beaches and a relaxed, carefree lifestyle.
-You can find full details of our fantastic range of courses in the 2019 Semester 1 Course Book (January to June) and the 2019 Semester 2 Course Book (July to December).
+You can find full details of our fantastic range of courses in the 2019 Semester 2 Course Book (July to December).

 Occasionally changes are made to courses and events following publication of the Course Book.
 These changes are detailed in the Course Book Changes link on the sidebar.

 Please check the Newsletters link on the sidebar to view the latest information on upcoming courses, events and any changes to the program.